How to quantify long-time rotational motion in molecular systems: Conclusion and outlook

 To properly characterise the asymptotic angular dynamics of molecules in deeply supercooled liquids, we have introduced a novel, empirical method that provides correct results in all studied cases: free and confined diffusion, anomalous dynamics with slow approach to Fickian regime and anomalous sub-diffusion.
 We showed that our threshold method combines the advantages of both bounded and integral methods, while removing their shortcomings.
 This method provides accurate results in all of these cases.
 It allows us to access the whole distribution of angular displacements, resolved in all three directions.
 We could thus construct van Hove angular distributions and a mean-squared angular displacement, in complete analogy with translational dynamics.
+For the models studied here, where parameters were set to reflect semi-quantitatively the physics of supercooled molecular fluids, we found in particular that the specific choice of the threshold parameter $\theta_T$ has little quantitative influence on the extracted value of $\Dr$.
+This remains to be confirmed in the analysis of realistic molecular models.

 While this approach works for all the theoretical models proposed here, an obvious limitation would arise when the separation of scales between short-time dynamics and the threshold parameter ceases to exist, or when the distribution of instantaneous angular jumps becomes too large, as for a model for angular L\'evy walks for instance, although physical relevance for molecular fluids is not obvious.
+It would be interesting to construct synthetic models or analyse physical situations where this separation of scales is lost.
+We suspect that alternative methods would be needed for these situations.

 Despite these limitations, we believe that our threshold method will be very useful to study molecular fluids approaching the glass transition.
 In a forthcoming publication, we will apply this new method to get novel insight into the temperature evolution of the rotational diffusion constant, the distribution of angular displacements, and its possible coupling or decoupling to translational motion, and we shall revisit the validity of the Debye-Stokes-Einstein relation in deeply supercooled molecular fluids.
+Our results suggest a rotational diffusion coefficient $\Dr(T)$ can be determined in these systems and will not be affected by the limits of the integral method.
+As a result $\Dr(T)$ should represent a novel transport coefficient with an interesting temperature evolution, which may or may not couple to other rotational or translational timescales.